Balloon Fiesta pilot briefing, day 5

 ALBUQUERQUE, N.M.
 (KRQE) – Wednesday is day five of the 2022 Balloon Fiesta.
-During the pilots briefing Wednesday morning, pilots and officials will meet to determine if the balloons are safe to go up.
+The pilots briefing takes place at 6 a.m.
+Wednesday morning.
+Pilots and officials will meet to determine if the balloons are safe to go up.

 Officials will raise the green flag, yellow flag or red flag depending on conditions.
-There is currently light rain at the park with winds at 2 – 3 mph.
+There is currently light rain at the park.
 KRQE news 13 will update with more information after Wednesday morning’s pilot briefing.

 Planned events for Wednesday are listed below: